devJudah/F21GA-Kitchen-Scene/Interactive/Readme.md

 ## Basic Interaction and Hotkey Guide

+V key : ON/OFF ceiling light
-F key : ON/OFF light
+F key : ON/OFF sun

 ## Model Exporting and Importing